groonga/groonga/doc/source/reference/commands/status.rst

    * - ``apache_arrow``
      - .. versionadded:: 10.0.1

-       The version information of Apache Arrow that Groonga currently uses.
+       The information about Apache Arrow that Groonga currently uses.
 It's only displayed when Apache Arrow is enabled.
      - .. code-block::

           {